arpa2/steamworks/src/pulley/pulleyscript/api-driver.md

 count occurrences of guards, but not actually store them.
 The requirements of the driver are provided to handle this.

-The following drivers are initially available to Pulley:
+The following drivers are initially considered for Pulley:

 -   **elektra** is an interface to libelektra, a small library written in C to deliver information to a standardised tree structure; comment fields are